Zhykos/aoc-2024-in-deno/README.md

 * Day 11 part 2: I have to find a way to optimize the algorithm, it's too slow.
 * Day 16 part 1: I need to implement Dijkstra's algorithm to solve the problem.
 * Day 17 part 2: I need to reverse compute all operations to find the initial value.
-* Day 20 part 2: I need to optimize the algorithm to find the solution.
+* Day 20 part 1: I need to optimize the algorithm to find the solution.
+* Day 21 part 1: I almost found a solution, but I need to find a way to fix the algorythm to prevent paths which change a lot of coordinates (like a stair).
+And I'm tired...